NethServer/ns8-node_exporter/README.md

 Start and configure a node_exporter instance.
 The module use the [node_exporter official docker image](https://github.com/prometheus/node_exporter).

 This is a rootfull module.
-A node should run only one node_exporter instance.
+The node_exporter listens to 127.0.0.1:9100 so a node can run only one instance.

 ## Install